jronallo/iiif-workshop/workshop/preparation/browser.md

 # Browser

 Any recent version of Chrome or Firefox will work.
+Having both can sometimes be useful.
 Since an easy way to launch a [simple web server](web-server.md) involves installing a chrome extension, you may choose to use Chrome.

+Instructions should work for:
+- Firefox 55+
+- Chrome 60+

 ## Viewing JSON